grzesiek-galezowski/tdd-ebook/manuscript/350_Web_of_objects_boundaries.md

 }
 ```

-I could also do the second version of clock - the one with `IsPast()` method - in a very similar way.
+I could also do the second version of the clock - the one with `IsPast()` method - in a very similar way.
 I would just need to put some extra intelligence into the `SettableClock`, duplicating tiny bits of real `Clock` implementation.
 In this case, it's not a big issue, but there can be cases when this can be an overkill.
 For a fake to be warranted, the fake implementation must be much, much simpler than the real implementation that we intend to use.

 An advantage of a fake is that it can be reused (e.g. a reusable settable clock abstraction can be found in Noda Time and Joda Time libraries).
 A disadvantage is that the more sophisticated code sits inside the fake, the more probable it is that it will contain bugs.
 If a very intelligent fake is still worth it despite the complexity (and I've seen several cases when it was), I'd consider writing some Specification around the fake implementation.

 ### Other usages of this approach

-The same approach as we used with a system clock can be taken with e.g. random value generators.
+The same approach as we used with a system clock can be taken with other sources of non-deterministic values, e.g. random value generators.

 ## Timers